Seven Ways to get out of a Funk

 2) Expression of your personality and creativity

-If you are a creative soul and you stopped creating – this part of you is dying of boredom and lack of purpose.
+If you are a creative soul and stopped creating – this part of you is dying of boredom and lack of purpose.

 Expression is a remedy to depression – Clarissa Pinkola Estes